csb6/adac/README.md

 the source tree.
 To regenerate `keywords.c`, you can run the `gen_keyword_hash` custom command (e.g. `ninja gen_keyword_hash`) or manually invoke `gperf` using the invocation in the comment at the top of `keywords.c`.

+## Running

+The build produces a standalone executable `adac` that can then be run:

+    adac path_to_ada_source_file

+Currently, this simply tokenizes to given file and prints out information about each token.

 ## Useful links

 - [Bookstrapping wiki article](https://bootstrapping.miraheze.org/wiki/Bootstrapping_Specific_Languages#Ada_and_SPARK) describing the issues with bootstrapping GNAT